What you need to know about paying wages to overseas employees

-- Open bank accounts in the new country
+- Open bank accounts in the new country.

-- Open the entity according to all local rules and regulations
+- Open the entity according to all local rules and regulations.

-- Hire local staff – and fully register new and existing worker(s) on the company’s payroll
+- Hire local staff and fully register new and existing worker(s) on the company’s payroll.

 This option can give companies a permanent, established presence.
 For companies just starting to hire in foreign markets, this is likely to be complex.
 That’s especially true if you only intend on hiring a small number of overseas employees in that country.
 In that case, you might turn to an expansion expert for local guidance.

-Use an employer of record
+Option 2: Use an Employer of Record

-Use independent contractors
+Option 3: Use independent contractors

 The third option is to hire independent contractors instead of full-time employees.
 This can be the simplest solution, if the circumstances are right, allowing you to agree a fee with a worker and pay them per project.
 Be careful that you have correctly classified the employee – hiring full-time employees as independent contractors can have serious consequences in many countries.